AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-01-16-html-input-validation-without-a-form/index.md

 ---
-title: HTML Input Validation Without a Form
+title: HTML Input Validation with JavaScript
-description: If you want to use an HTML form to accept user input and store it locally in your app's state, you can use the checkValidity, reportValidity, and setCustomValidity methods to validate the user's input and provide feedback, all without the need for a submittable form.
+description: If you want to use a standalone HTML input to accept user input and store it locally in your app's state, you can use the checkValidity, reportValidity, and setCustomValidity methods to validate the user's input and provide feedback.
 keywords: [input validation, validity, input, form]
 categories: [html, javascript, accessibility, browsers, forms]
 thumbnail: ./images/thumbnail.png
 commentsId: 137
-lastUpdated: 2022-05-08
+lastUpdated: 2022-05-21
 ---

 When a user attempts to submit an HTML form, their browser first performs [client-side validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) to check if the form data is valid.
 This is done by comparing all of the input values to their constraints, which are defined via [HTML input attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attributes) like `required`, `pattern`, and others.
-If an input is invalid, the browser focuses it and shows a helpful tooltip clarifying the user's mistake.
+If an input is invalid, the browser focuses it and shows a tooltip clarifying the user's mistake.

 However, it's not always the case that you want (or need) to submit a form.
 Sometimes, you just want to use a form to retrieve user input but store those values as part of your application's state on the client side.
 Unfortunately, this means that you miss out on this auto-validation behavior because you're no longer using a submittable form.

 But the good news is that we can still validate inputs without a form or a submit button.
 And we can do this without reinventing the wheel or creating accessibility problems for our users.
 All we need to do is use methods that browsers already provide for HTML input validation.
+In this article, we'll look at how you can validate standalone inputs using `checkValidity`.
+We'll also look at two approaches for providing validation feedback to users: `reportValidity` for native validation, and a custom approach with JavaScript.

 {% include toc.md %}